damione1/messages/Readme.md

   fetch(apiUrl, {
     headers: {
-      Origin: window.location.origin, // Change to the origin of the requesting website "Accept-Language": "en", // Change to the desired language code },
+      Origin: window.location.origin, // Change to the origin domain of the requesting website "Accept-Language": "en", // Change to the desired language code
+      Timezone: "Europe/Paris", // Override the timezone of the user },
   })
     .then((response) => response.json())